Wednesday, September 10, 2025

 “Indeed they say to me, ‘Where is the Word of the Lord?
 Let it come now!’”
 Jeremiah 17:15

-Concerning the end times, Jesus said in Luke 21:35-37, “For it [the tribulation] will come as a snare on all those who dwell on the face of the whole earth.
-Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”
+In Luke 21:35-37, Jesus urged us to watch and pray always that we may “be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”

-It’s okay to pray to be delivered from doom.
-I used you to meet with disciples once per week in China.
+Yes, I want to be delivered from doom.
+I used to teach disciples in China.
 Concerning myself, I would pray one word, “Help!”
-The Lord knew my “help” meant that I did not want to be arrested by China’s Public Security Bureau (PSB) agents.
+The Lord knew my “help” meant that I did not want to be arrested.
 “Help” also meant that if I were arrested, I wanted Him to be with me.
-As for the discipleship gatherings, they continued for eight years without being raided up by PSB.
-Praise the Lord!

-Jeremiah asked the Lord to direct shame and dismay towards his persecutors.
-He asked God to destroy them with double destruction.
-John the apostle heard a voice from heaven say, “Pay her back even as she has paid and give back to her double according to her deeds; in the cup which she has mixed, mix twice as much for her.”
-(Revelation 18:6) It is Scriptural.
+Jeremiah asked God to repay his persecutors with double destruction.
+His prayer is answered in Revelation 18:6.
+“Pay her back even as she has paid and give back to her double according to her deeds.
+In the cup which she has mixed, mix twice as much for her.”

-Many of David’s Psalms came to him during seasons of persecution, In Psalms 70:2, he prayed, “Let those be ashamed and humiliated who seek my life; let those be turned back and dishonored who delight in my hurt.”
+In Psalms 70:2, David prayed, “Let those be ashamed and humiliated who seek my life.
+Let those be turned back and dishonored who delight in my hurt.”
 One day, after many fights, he was crowned king.

 “Thus the Lord said to me: “Go and stand in the gate of the children of the people, by which the kings of Judah come in and by which they go out, and in all the gates of Jerusalem; and say to them, ‘Hear the word of the Lord, you kings of Judah, and all Judah, and all the inhabitants of Jerusalem, who enter by these gates.”
 Jeremiah 17:19-20